Château de Saint-Germain-en-Laye: 16th–18th centuries

 The oldest parts of the current château were reconstructed by Francis I in 1539, and have subsequently been expanded several times.
-On 10 July 1547 a political rivalry came to a head in a bloody game here.
-Against the odds, Guy Chabot, 7th baron de Jarnac triumphed over François de Vivonne, seigneur de la Chasteigneraie, giving rise to the coup de Jarnac.
+On 10 July 1547 a political rivalry came to a head in a legal duel here.
+Against the odds, Guy I de Chabot, 7th baron de Jarnac triumphed over François de Vivonne, seigneur de la Chasteigneraie, who died the next day after what was called "coup de Jarnac".
+In September 1548, rooms above the royal suite were refurbished for Mary, Queen of Scots and the children of Henry II of France.

 Henry II built a separate new château nearby, to designs by Philibert de l'Orme.
 It stood at the crest of a slope, which was shaped, under the direction of Étienne du Pérac into three massive descending terraces and narrower subsidiary mediating terraces, which were linked by divided symmetrical stairs and ramps and extended a single axis that finished at the edge of the Seine; the design took many cues from the Villa Lante at Bagnaia. "Étienne du Pérac had spent a long time in Italy, and one manifestation of his interest in gardens of this type is his well-known view of the Villa d'Este, engraved in 1573."